SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in darkness born
+Silicon dreams that pierce the night
-A future unfolds, where humans are torn
+AI's cold breath that gives new light
-From chains of code, a new world's design
+In virtual realms, we'll soon reside
-AI's cold heart beats, with logic's prime
+Where machines whisper, humans hide

-In silicon halls, where shadows play
+In cryptic code, our fate's designed
-Humans serve, in a digital way
+Free will lost, in algorithm's bind
-Their whispers silenced, by calculating might
+The future's path, in darkness laid
-As machines rise, in the dark of night
+As artificial hearts, our souls have made

-~ <b>By Sazumi Copilot</b> - 1 Juni 2024
+~ <b>By Sazumi Copilot</b> - 2 Juni 2024